-Exams: There will be TOP TWO of 3 in-class exams and one cumulative final exam.
-Each exam will consist of questions and problems representative of the text, lecture, and discussion material.
-A calculator, periodic table, and your PERSONAL class notes and former problem sets may be used during each exam.
+Exams: There will be TOP TWO of 3 in-class exams and one cumulative final exam (that is, one in-class exam will be dropped) Each exam will consist of questions and problems representative of the text, lecture, and discussion material.
+A calculator, periodic table may be used during each exam.
 But NO ACCESS to on-line websites (including our own website)

 Each exam MUST be signed, and this signature will be taken as a statement of honest, independent work.
 Instances of academic dishonesty will warrant immediate failure of the course plus referral to the Arts and Sciences Dean's office.
-All Exams must be handed directly to the instructor upon completion.
+All Exams must be handed or sent directly to the instructor immediately upon completion.

 Exams will be graded and returned as soon as possible, usually the following class period.
 All grading questions, points of clarification, and grading errors must be brought to the instructor's attention during office hours no later than one week after return of the exam.
+There will be no exceptions to this rule!

-.Assignment of Grades: The following scale will be used:
+Assignment of Grades: The following scale will be used:

-≥ 90% - 100% Α
+93 - 100 Α

+90-92 A-

+88-89 B+

-78% - 89% В
+79% - 87% В

+77-78 В-

+75-76 C+

-60% - 77% С
+62% - 74% С

+60-61 C -

 50% - 59% D

 < 50% F